 Vehicle registration and a parking hang tag are required to park on campus.
 Vehicles registered for the regular academic year do not require an additional tag for the summer session.

 A parking hang tag does not guarantee the holder a parking space, which is on a space-available basis.
-Parking in the Whitaker Campus Center lot is restricted to commuter students, faculty and staff.
+Parking in the Whitaker Campus Center lot is restricted to commuter students.
 Vehicles parked in violation will be ticketed.
 Campus Safety may designate certain areas as no parking zones for snow removal purposes.
-Vehicle registration forms are available in the Office of Campus Safety and at the switchboard.
+Vehicle registration is available through Self-Service on the Hood College website.
+A copy of the email confirmation must be taken to the Switchboard Office to pick up the hang tag.
 Please refer to the student handbook for details, or contact the Department of Campus Safety at 301-696-3548.

 All undergraduate, matriculated students are members of the Hood College Student Government Association.
 The student government at Hood represents the voice of the student body to the faculty and administration and is responsible for overseeing many vital aspects of student life.
 The HCSGA consists of a student senate, which takes up issues of importance to the student body and enacts legislation; a judicial branch, which is responsible for the academic honor system; and an executive board, which administers the business of the student government and oversees its committees.